 Gone are my usual blue pillows and in their place I’ve added some blush pink pillows that I picked up on Amazon (get yours here!) as well as some gray faux fur for a little texture.
 It’s kind of funny…I’m not a faux fur fan usually, but when it comes to Christmas decorating I love it!
 I don’t know why, but I think maybe because it’s so cozy.

 I’ve kept the rest of the living room pretty simple, mirroring the pink elements as well as adding couple of baby flocked trees.
 I can’t think of the right word to describe how it feels in here right now but it’s sort of warm and soft.
-Like the pink and gold give a soft focus effect.
+Like the pink and rose gold give a soft focus effect.
 It’s really comforting!